planktoon1/poke-duel/README.md

  - PokeDuelManagement: MatchModal component extracted from the standalone app and configured as a microfrontend with module federation.
  - PokeDuelHost: The host application, hosting PokeDuelManagement application and the rest of the application.
 Also acts as remote serving the MatchContext to PokeDuelManagement.

+Limitation:
+ - The setup is exploring typescript type sharing which works in the setup, but it breaks the monorepo dependency graph.
+For this to be a production-ready solution further refinement on the type sharing is needed.
+With the current setup monorepo commands either complain or just dont work at all.

 Focus:

 - Deliver PoC which adequately demonstrates potential of application